Staying Fit

-Gradually, cataracts become denser, which means the eye's lens becomes more opaque.
+Most cataracts aren’t visibly noticeable but they gradually become more dense, making the eye lens more opaque.
 Over time this can cause blindness.
-Cataract surgery is performed when the visual function becomes impaired and can’t be corrected with glasses or contact lenses.
+Cataract surgery is needed when your visual function becomes impaired and can’t be corrected with glasses or contact lenses.

-Medicare covers “medically necessary” cataract surgery, which includes removing the cataract and implanting a basic intraocular lens (IOL).
-This is a small, lightweight, clear disk that replaces the focusing power of the eye’s natural crystalline lens.
-This procedure is performed using traditional surgical techniques or lasers.
+Medicare covers medically necessary cataract surgery, which includes removing the cataract and implanting a basic intraocular lens (IOL), a small, lightweight, clear disk that replaces the focusing power of the eye’s natural crystalline lens.
+Ophthalmologists perform cataract surgery using traditional surgical techniques or lasers.

 In this case, you’ll pay 20 percent of the Medicare-approved amount for the glasses or contacts.
-In covering prescription glasses or contacts following surgery, Medicare limits its coverage to standard eyeglass frames.
-You must foot the additional bill if you want upgraded frames.
-Medicare requires that you purchase the glasses or contacts from a Medicare approved supplier.
+Medicare limits its coverage to standard eyeglass frames — you’ll have to foot the added cost if you want upgraded frames — and it requires that you purchase the glasses or contacts from a Medicare-approved supplier.

 Does Medicare cover any other cataract-related costs?

 Not really.
-Medicare covers medically necessary cataract surgery with standard intraocular lenses.
+Medicare covers medically necessary cataract surgery with IOLs.
 Medicare won’t cover advanced technology lenses or elective surgery primarily to correct vision from nearsightedness or astigmatism, called “refractive lens exchanges.”

 Talk with your doctor about your options and costs before your surgery.